michaelkkim/michaelkkim.github.io/_pages/about.md

   ##image: "/images/griffin_floyd.jpg"
 ---

-I am currently a 3rd year statistics PhD student at the University of Florida.
-I'll formally start doing research Fall 2019, advised by Dr. Michael Daniels.
+I am currently a statistics Ph.D. candidate at the University of Florida, advised by Michael J. Daniels.
+My PhD research focuses on Bayesian hierarchical modeling for incomplete longitudinal data, with applications to quantifying disease progression in Duchenne muscular dystrophy.

-Before grad school, I did my undergrad at UNC Chapel Hill and majored in statistics and mathematics.
-My undergrad research consisted of performing network visualization and analysis on the citation network of the Supreme Court of the United States (SCOTUS).
-I also did some NLP, clustering, and dimensionality reduction on SCOTUS text data.
+I did my undergrad at UNC Chapel Hill and majored in statistics and mathematics.
+My undergrad research focused on visualizing and analyzing the citation network of the Supreme Court of the United States (SCOTUS), along with using natural language processing to study SCOTUS text data.

-Last updated: 7/24/19
+Last updated: June 22, 2026